 Left Wing Soccer's Top 100 blogs to follow in 2015:

-"Richard is part of a generation of young men raised by James Richardson outside sunny Italian cafe’s.
-Whilst nostalgic about the glorious 90′s, he is also realistic regarding the current issues plaguing the Italian game.
+"Richard and Luca are part of a generation of young men raised by James Richardson outside sunny Italian cafe’s.
+Whilst nostalgic about the glorious 90′s, they are also realistic regarding the current issues plaguing the Italian game.
 The site plays host to some incredible writing so be sure to have a look."

 Mark Godfrey (The Football Pink):